Henry Leroy Finch Jr.: Pacifism

 Known as Roy Finch in pacifist circles, Henry Leroy Finch, Jr. was a pacifist and conscientious objector during World War II.
 He served in Civilian Public Service (CPS) Camp 11 (Ashburnham, Massachusetts) and Camp 37 (Coleville, California), and with CPS Unit 41 (Williamsburg, Virginia).
 The first two were engaged in U.S. Forest Service efforts, and the latter was a mental hospital.
 After the war, Finch worked as an editor for Alternative and Liberation.
 For a time he was involved with the American Forum for Socialist Education, but his primary affiliations were with the Fellowship of Reconciliation and War Resisters League.
-He hosted a pacifist radio show and involved in the formation of Public Radio in the United States and specifically WBAI Radio in New York.

-Finch was known as Roy in pacifist circles during the 1940s-1950s.
-He hosted the War Resisters League Annual Dinners from 1955 to 1959.
-Honored guest speakers included Bayard Rustin, Martin Luther King Jr., and A. J. Muste.
+Finch served as chair of the War Resisters League from 1953 to 1959, presenting the first WRL Peace Award to Jeannette Rankin and bringing Bayard Rustin, Martin Luther King Jr., and A. J. Muste to the organization as honored speakers.
+He presided over the controversial hiring of Bayard Rustin as Executive Secretary of the WRL in 1953, after Rustin had been forced to resign from the Fellowship of Reconciliation as a consequence of being arrested for homosexual activity.
+Finch was involved in the formation of Public Radio in the United States and specifically WBAI Radio in New York, where he hosted a pacifist radio show until the mid-1950s.
+After leaving the WRL he remained active in the peace movement, including participating in the 1963 March on Washington.

 Personal life

-Finch married poet and artist Margaret Evelyn Rockwell in 1947.
-Their five children are Margaret (Julie) Finch, Martha Rijn Finch, Mary Dabney Baker Finch, Annie Ridley Crane Finch (Annie Finch), and Henry Leroy Finch III (Roy Finch).
+Finch married Margaret Evelyn Rockwell in 1947.
+They parented five children: Margaret (Julie) Finch, Martha Rijn Finch, Mary Dabney Baker Finch, Annie Ridley Crane Finch (Annie Finch), and Henry Leroy Finch III (Roy Finch).